 - compare the use of blood products with alternative strategies and treatments.

-The Pilot will comprise two funding rounds, commencing from 1 July 2016 and 1 July 2017.
-A call for proposals for each round will be conducted in early 2016 and 2017, respectively, and funding may be available for up to three years in each round.
-Projects of various types and duration will potentially be considered in the process.
+The Pilot comprised two funding rounds, commencing from 1 July 2016 and 1 July 2017.
+A call for proposals for each round was conducted in early 2016 and 2017, respectively.
+Projects of various types and duration were considered in the process.

-Applications for grant funding will fall into one of the following categories:
+Applications for grant funding fell into one of the following categories:

 - project grants (up to 3 years)